Groundwater Monitoring

 Modern landfills have liners which help prevent the contamination of the surrounding soil and groundwater.
 The earliest part of the Tamala Park landfill was an unlined landfill, while the more recent parts of the landfill are lined.

-The Tamala Park landfill complies with all of its Department of Water and Environmental Regulation (DWER) requirements including licence conditions.
+The Tamala Park landfill complies with all Department of Water and Environmental Regulation (DWER) requirements, including licence conditions.
 Current DWER requirements include the commissioning of an independent review of potential issues resulting from the landfill, the Mandatory Auditor’s Report (MAR or the Report).

 The review’s findings and recommendations include: